 So what are your options when you can’t contribute to a Roth IRA anymore?

 Keep the Roth IRA Account Open but Increase Your 401(k) Contributions

 You don’t need to do anything with your old Roth IRA account.
 You can simply leave it where it is and keep it invested.

-If you are close to the income limit cut off, you would reducing your taxable income and could get your Modified Adjusted Gross Income (MAGI) below the amount needed to qualify for a Roth IRA — and you may actually be able to make a Roth IRA contribution after all!
+If you are close to the income limit cut off, you would reduce your taxable income and could get your Modified Adjusted Gross Income (MAGI) below the amount needed to qualify for a Roth IRA — and you may actually be able to make a Roth IRA contribution after all!

 Consider Switching to a Roth 401(k)

 If your employer allows you to make Roth contributions to a 401(k) plan, you may want to consider switching your pre-tax contributions to Roth.
-If you think that your income is going to go up and that you could be in a higher tax bracket later on, you may choose to forgo the up front tax deduction in favor of a future tax benefit.
+If you think that your income is going to go up and that you could be in a higher tax bracket later on, you may choose to forgo the upfront tax deduction in favor of a future tax benefit.

-The money in a Roth 401(k) grows tax free and when you withdraw it in retirement you won’t pay taxes on it since it was funded with after-tax dollars, just like a Roth IRA.
+The money in a Roth 401(k) grows tax-free and when you withdraw it in retirement you won’t pay taxes on it since it was funded with after-tax dollars, just like a Roth IRA.
 The nice thing about the Roth 401(k)s is that there aren’t the same income restrictions that there are on Roth IRAs.
 Regardless of your income level, anyone can contribute to a Roth 401(k) as long as it is offered by your employer.